HandsOnDataViz/book/docs/HandsOnDataViz.md

 Choose Tools to Tell Your Data Story
 ====================================

+TODO: Reorganize and rewrite chapter Revise title? – Choose Tools to Draw Your Data Story

+Push away the computer and pick up some old-school tools:

+-   colored markers or pencils
+-   lots of blank paper
+-   your imagination

-TODO: Reorganize and rewrite chapter Start with line about pushing away the computer and drawing out the visualization in your mind… Once you have a clearer mental (and physical) picture of what you seek to create, then choose digital tools… REVISE TITLE? – Choose Tools to Picture Your Data Story
+Once you have a clearer mental (and physical) picture of what you seek to create, then choose digital tools…

 Do you feel overwhelmed by the enormous range of data visualization tools?
 There’s been so many different tools released in recent years